LAMurakami/aws/README.md

 The script will only run if the archive file already exists as it is used as the Newer reference.
 Create a zero byte archive file with an old date with: touch -d 1955-05-20 /mnt/efs/aws-lam1-ubuntu/${REPO}.tgz

+* site_perl-LAM contains perl modules to be linked into site_perl.
+The modules simplify a number of cgi perl routines used in both Public and Private scripts of the sites.